Variational Quantum Algorithms for Semidefinite Programming: Introduction

-Variational quantum algorithms (VQAs) constitute an important class of NISQ-friendly algorithms \cite{VQA21,bharti2021noisy}.
-VQAs are hybrid quantum-classical algorithms that have a classical computer available for optimization, only calling a quantum subroutine for tasks that are not efficiently solvable by it.
-VQAs have been proposed for a myriad of computational tasks, for which there are also quantum and classical algorithms \cite{VQA21,bharti2021noisy}.
-Some well studied VQAs include the Variational Quantum Eigensolver (VQE) \cite{VQE14} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{FGG14}.
+Variational quantum algorithms (VQAs) constitute an important class of NISQ-friendly algorithms~\cite{VQA21,bharti2021noisy}.
+VQAs can be seen as hybrid quantum-classical algorithms that have a classical computer available for optimization, only calling a quantum subroutine for tasks that are not efficiently solvable by it.
+Hitherto, VQAs have been proposed for numerous computational tasks, for which there are also known quantum and classical algorithms~\cite{VQA21}.
+Some well studied VQAs include the Variational Quantum Eigensolver (VQE)~\cite{VQE14} and the Quantum Approximate Optimization Algorithm (QAOA)~\cite{FGG14}.

-In the classical optimization literature, the class of semidefinite programs (SDPs) generalize linear programs (LPs), in which the vector inequalities of LPs are replaced by matrix inequalities.
-SDPs apply to a broad range of problems, including approximation algorithms for combinatorial optimization \cite{LS91}, control theory \cite{CT99}, and sum-of-squares \cite{Parrilo2003}.
-Additionally, a variety of quantum information problems can be formulated as SDPs, including state discrimination \cite{YKL75,Eld03}, upper bounds on quantum channel capacity \cite{WXD18,W18thesis}, and self-testing~\cite{SB20}.
-Generally, optimization problems posed as SDPs can be solved efficiently in time polynomial in the dimension of the input matrices, using classical algorithms such as the interior-point method \cite{PW2000}.

-Although SDPs can be solved efficiently in the sense described above, as the size of the matrices involved increases, many first-order and second-order methods require gradient evaluations at each iteration and thus incur significant computational overhead.
-Recently, the authors of \cite{BS16} proposed a quantum algorithm with a proven quadratic speedup over the classical Arora-Kale algorithm \cite{AK16}.
-After this initial result, other quantum algorithms for solving SDPs were developed \cite{QASDP19,AGGW17}.
-The main drawback of such quantum algorithms is that they need a fault-tolerant quantum computer to realize their actual speedup.
-The design of quantum algorithms for solving SDPs that can run on NISQ devices is therefore imperative.

 This brings us to the main motivation of our work, where we reformulate three different kinds of SDPs and develop variational quantum algorithms for solving them.
 In particular, the contributions of our paper are as follows: \begin{enumerate} \item We present unconstrained reformulations of the constrained general and standard forms of an SDP, by employing a series of reductions (Sections~\ref{sec:reform-gen-SDP}, \ref{sec:ecsf}, and \ref{sec:ICSF-reform}).
-For the standard form, we consider the case in which the SDP is weakly constrained (i.e., when $N \gg m$, where $N$ is the dimension of the input matrices and $m$ is the number of constraints).
+For the standard form, we consider the case in which the SDP is weakly constrained (i.e., when $N \gg M$, where $N$ is the dimension of the input matrices and $M$ is the number of constraints).
 On the contrary, we do not require such assumptions when considering the general form, making it applicable to a wide range of problems.